Nshutitricia/tricia_nshuti_pdb_27253/README.md

 ## Lessons Learned

-I learned practical steps for PDB lifecycle management: use FILE_NAME_CONVERT when creating from the seed, verify PDB status before issuing OPEN to avoid ORA-65019, and SAVE STATE to persist the desired open state.
-Configuring OEM via DBMS_XDB_CONFIG provides quick monitoring and made troubleshooting much easier during this assignment.
+I learned to always check PDB status before opening to avoid errors.
+The FILE_NAME_CONVERT parameter is required when creating from pdbseed.
+Using SAVE STATE means the PDB will open automatically after database restarts.
+OEM setup was easier than expected once I got the ports configured.

 ## References